ARM-software/developer/multi-platform.md

-# Build software to targe multiple-platforms
+# Build software to target multiple-platforms